Pho86/mountain-madness-2025/README.md

 # 3D Knot Madness

 An interactive 3D physics simulation that allows users to manipulate ropes using hand tracking and voice commands.
-The application uses Three.js for 3D rendering, Cannon.js for physics, and MediaPipe for hand tracking with hugging face and whisper to integrate voice commands.
+The application uses Three.js for 3D rendering, Cannon.js for physics, and MediaPipe for hand tracking and OpenAI Whisper to integrate voice commands.

 ## Features